turingschool/curriculum/source/projects/headcount/iteration_1.markdown

-# Iteration 1: Adding more data
+# Iteration 1: High School Graduation

 Now that we have the pieces working for a single CSV file of Kindergarteners, let's add some more data to the equation in Interaton 1.